juanjux/guide/engineering/documents/README.tmpl.md

 For instance, when writing Go examples, you should write the code so the import path appears in the code and any identifier used is qualified with the package name.

+For tools, consider showing a quick command that allows the user to get started.
+It might be something like:

+1. install the tool (make foo, apt-get install, or brew ...)
+2. foo -bar=qux stuff

+There's no need to refer to all options and flags at this point unless they're few.
+Instead consider linking to a reference document.
 ```

 # Contribute